ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

 The **steps context** contains information about the steps in the current job that have already run.

 The **runner context** contains information about the runner that is executing the current job.

+The **strategy context** enables access to the configured strategy parameters and information about the current job.

+#### The Secrets Context

 The **secrets context** access to secrets set in a repository.
 See [Creating and storing encrypted secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).